 #1.
 Essential Oils

-Essential oils are concentrated extracts of the plants that retain the essence, flavour and smell of the source.
+Essential oils are concentrated extracts of the plants that retain the essence, flavor, and smell of the source.
 Essential oils are a must-have if you are preparing creams and lotions as they provide benefits to your skin and give a pleasant fragrance to your products.

-Some of the popular essential oils used in skin care are Tea tree oil for preventing breakouts, Lavender oil for bright skin, Rosehip oil for reducing wrinkles.
+Some of the popular essential oils used in skincare are Tea tree oil for preventing breakouts, Lavender oil for bright skin, Rosehip oil for reducing wrinkles.
 Rosemary oil for deep cleansing.